BatuUzun/Social-Media/README.md

 * By default, question mark is the profile picture of all users.

-* Users can change their profile picture by visiting "profile" screen and clicking on "change profile picture" button.
+* Users can change their profile photo by visiting "profile" screen and clicking on "Change profile photo" button.

-* Users can share a new post by visiting "home page" and clicking on "new post" button.
+* Users can share a new post by visiting "home page" and clicking on "New Post" button.

 * Users can delete their posts as they wish.